BOOK I – RESUMPTION

 "Link, get up!"

-The dizziness returned at the sudden movement, and he looked up at the highwaymen with blurred vision.
-It looked as if its face was heart-shaped, with spikes coming out of the top and bottom.
-Whoever it was, the assailant wasn't very tall, and had old, frayed clothing.
-A very large, witch-like straw hat adorned its head.
-Link could only moan as the person, if it was a human, began to rummage through the items on his belt.
-Link smiled to himself when he remembered that he'd put most of his items on his horse.
+The dizziness returned, and he looked up at the highwayman with blurred vision.
+Its face appeared heart-shaped, spikes coming from its top and bottom.
+Whoever it was, the assailant wasn't very tall, boasting old, frayed clothing.
+A large, witch-like straw hat adorned its head.
+Link's vision cleared as the person - if it was a human - rummaged through the items on his belt.
+Link smiled to himself when he remembered that he'd put most of his belongings on his horse.
 The only two things he had on his belt were his Deku nuts and his...

-Something was removed from a pocket on it, and the thief waddled away.
+Something was removed from a pocket, and the thief waddled away.

 "Ooh, ooh!
 What a pretty ocarina.
 Hey, Skull Kid, lemme touch it!
 I wanna see!"